holepunchto/hyperbee/README.md

 Commit the batch to the database.

+#### `batch.destroy()`

+Destroy a batch and releases any locks it has aquired on the db.
+Call this if you want to abort a batch without flushing it.

 #### `stream = db.createReadStream([options])`

 Make a read stream.
 All entries in the stream are similar to the ones returned from .get and the